Chishan Prison: Zhang Jingsheng

-Zhang Jingsheng is a Chinese singer-songwriter who has composed a number of songs based on his time in Chishan.
+Zhang Jingsheng (Chinese: 张京生) is a Chinese singer-songwriter who has composed a number of songs based on his time in Chishan.
 He is a significant artist of the Prison song genera, a genera of traditional music that predates the Communist takeover.
 Zhang Jingsheng is alleged by fellow inmates to have been tortured and otherwise mistreated during his time at Chishan.

 Zhang Shanguang

-Zhang Shanguang is a labor organizer who spent several years in Chishan Prison.
-He was sentenced to prison in 1989 due to his work organizing the Hunan Workers’ Autonomous Federation.
+Zhang Shanguang (Chinese: 张善光) is a labor organizer who spent several years in Chishan Prison.
+He was sentenced to prison in 1989 due to his work organizing the Hunan Workers' Autonomous Federation.
 He was released and subsequently imprisoned at Chishan again in 1998 due to having contact with a Radio Free Asia reporter.
 In 2001 Zhang Shanguang was severely beaten by guards after organizing a petition to end torture and long working hours at the jail.

 Yu Dongyue

-Yu Dongyue is a Chinese artist arrested for a provocative piece of performance art that insulted Chairman Mao.
+Yu Dongyue (Chinese: 喻东岳) is a Chinese artist arrested for a provocative piece of performance art that insulted Chairman Mao.
 Yu was transferred to Chishan prison in 1990.
 In 2004 it was reported that Yu Dongyue had been tortured to the point of mental collapse by Chishan prison authorities.